jyablonski/doqs/src/content/docs/architecture/nba_project.md

 ### 1. Data Ingestion

-- Python-based scraper using Pandas and SQLAlchemy to gather data from various webpages
+- Python Script using Pandas, SQLAlchemy, and various other packages to gather data from various sources
-- Data is ingested into Postgres (RDS) and backed up to S3.
+- Data is ingested into a remote Postgres Database and backed up to S3
-- Fault-tolerant with Slack-integrated error logging.
-- Feature-flagged via a control table for season/offseason toggles.
+- Utilizes a feature flag table to determine what data to pull & store on each run
-- Deployed as a Docker container and ran via ECS Fargate, orchestrated with AWS Step Functions.
+- Ran via ECS Fargate as part of the daily pipeline orchestrated with AWS Step Functions

 > *Note: The NBA blocks AWS IPs from accessing their API, necessitating custom scraping solutions.*